Welcome to Stillwater Medical Center.

 •Healthcare providers should wear clean gloves when they perform tasks that may expose them to your blood or body fluids such as taking throat cultures, taking blood, or touching wounds.
 Don’t be afraid to gently remind them to wear gloves.

 •Clean your hands.

 •Use soap and warm water.
 Rub your hands really well for at least 15 seconds.
 Rinse and dry hands.
-Shut faucet off with a paper towel.
+Shut the faucet off with a paper towel.

 •Clean your hands before touching or eating food and after you use the bathroom.

 •Cover your mouth and nose.
 Many diseases are spread through sneezes and coughs.
 Cover your mouth and nose to prevent the spread of infection to others.

 •Use a tissue!
 Be sure to throw away used tissues and then clean your hands.

 •If you don’t have a tissue, cover your mouth and nose with the bend of your elbow.
 If you use your hands to cover a cough or sneeze, wash them right away.